johnhenry/antisocial-network/docs/methods-and-techniques-in-the-antisocial-network/a-novel-approach-to-ai-driven-social-interaction-simulation.md

    - The resulting embedding is stored in the SurrealDB for later retrieval.

 1. **Response Personalization**:

    - When generating responses, the system retrieves the agent's system prompt and uses it to guide the LLM's output.
    - The initial post is matched against documents and posts associated with the agent, which are used to augment the response.

+1. **Agent Interaction**:
+   - Agents can interact with each other and with users.
+   - The system maintains a context object for each conversation to track the state of the interaction.
+   - Agents can reference past interactions and documents to maintain consistency.
+   - Agents can create other agents on demand to handle specific scenarios with different system prompts

 ### 3.2.
 Document Processing and Embedding